rabinah1/PIC-FPGA/README.md

 Below is a short description of the repository structure.

-- cpputest/
-    - Cpputest submodule.
 - doc/
     - Technical documents.
-- src/
+- hw/
-    - Software source code.
+    - Hardware source code, testbench and style check configuration.
-- test/
+- sw/
-    - Software unit tests.
+    - Software source code and unit tests.
 - test_data/
-    - Reference and input data for HW test automation, and Python-scripts for processing the data.
+    - Input data files for testing, and helper scripts for test automation.
-- vhdl_src/
-    - VHDL source code.
-- install_cpputest.sh: Script to install cpputest.
 - makefile: Top-level makefile.
 - run_tests.sh: Script for running test on real HW.
 - setup_env.sh: Environment setup script for GPIO usage.
 This must be executed on the Raspberry Pi before running the SW.
-- test_file.txt: File that can be read by the SW on the Raspberry Pi, all commands in it are executed.

 ## Hardware setup